akshitjha23/instructune/README.md

-# Auto Prompt Engineering Pipeline
+# InstrucTune

-This repository provides an application built with Streamlit and OpenAI that demonstrates an automated pipeline for prompt engineering.
-Given a system prompt and additional context from previous chat interactions, the app iteratively refines the prompt to produce a valid response up to a specified number of cycles.
+InstrucTune is a prompt enginnering application aimed at automating the refinement of prompts using OpenAI's GPT model.
+It iteratively tunes instructions to generate valid responses, making it a powerful tool for prompt engineering.
+Given a system prompt and additional context from previous chat interactions, the app iteratively refines the prompt to produce a valid response up to a specified number of cycles or until it reaches the desired LLM output.

 ## Features